lamacias/ucd-csci2312-pa1/README.md

 * * *
+This program uses objects of a class Point to compute the distance between and the area of various three-dimensional points.

-Here is a header file <tt>Point.h</tt> that is used to describe an object representing a point in three-dimensional Euclidean space:
+Here is the header file <tt>Point.h</tt> that is used to describe an object representing a point in three-dimensional Euclidean space:

 ```c++
 // A 3-dimensional point class